 Veg or non-veg? - Animal-derived

 Shellac comes from the lac insect (Kerria lacca).
 The resin is harvested by scraping it from tree branches where the insects have built it up; the process kills or excludes the insects.
-Foods coated with shellac are not vegetarian or vegan even by the broadest definitions, and Indian rules require the non-vegetarian dot logo on packs containing it.
-Strict vegetarians, jains, and vegans should avoid products listing shellac, INS 904, or E904.
+Under FSS Packaging and Labelling Regulations 2011 / 2020, products that contain only shellac, beeswax, carnauba wax, milk products, or honey as their animal-source ingredient are NOT required to carry the brown non-vegetarian dot; they may carry the green vegetarian dot.
+The biological origin is still insect-derived, so Jain, ISKCON, ahimsa-following, and vegan readers may still choose to avoid products listing shellac, INS 904, or E904.

 FSSAI status and JECFA evaluation

 FSSAI: Permitted by FSSAI as a glazing agent under Schedule I of the FSS (Food Products Standards and Food Additives) Regulations 2011 for specified food categories.
-Foods containing shellac must be declared non-vegetarian under FSS labelling rules.
+Per FSS Packaging and Labelling Regulations 2011, shellac is one of the carve-out ingredients (with beeswax, carnauba wax, milk products, and honey) that does not on its own require the brown non-vegetarian dot on the finished product.

 JECFA: JECFA evaluated shellac in 1992-1993 and was unable to allocate an ADI due to limited toxicological data.
 EFSA's 2024 re-evaluation derived an ADI of 4 mg/kg body weight per day (provisional) for chemically-bleached wax-free shellac, based on a 90-day rat NOAEL of 400 mg/kg bw and a 100-fold safety factor.